-Installing a Thermoelectric Cooler (TEC) is relatively simple.
+Installing a Thermoelectric Module or "Cooler" (TEC) is relatively simple.
 Carefully following these guidelines will ensure that modules perform optimally and are not damaged.
 Noncompliance with these guidelines may result in a decrease in module efficiency or failure.

 Typically it is recommended that a module/s be compressed between two clean, flat and parallel surfaces.
 A thermoelectric module contains somewhat fragile semiconductor material however, most modules are relatively strong in compression.
 Good interfaces (low thermal resistance) between the module and components in contact with it will optimize performance.
 With few exceptions, a module should not be used as a supporting member because a shear force may force a module open.